 Fair Ways' Supervising Social Workers will provide the Local Authority with updates on the progress of the young person.
-In conjunction with the Foster Carer, they will provide information for the CLA reviews and will ensure that the Carer and young person are prepared for them.
+In conjunction with the Foster Carer, they will provide information for the children looked after (CLA) reviews and will ensure that the Carer and young person are prepared for them.
 In addition, they will accompany them to any statutory meetings or reviews when they arise.